BCDevOps/platform-services/apps/rocketchat/readme.md

 #### Storage

 PVCs are requested for each MongoDB pod to storage database files.
-The PVCs are set to use the default StorageClass and request RWO access.
+The PVCs are set to use the StorageClass defined in with the parameter in the template and request RWO access.

+  oplogSizeMB: 64
+storage.wiredTiger.engineConfig.cacheSizeGB: 1

 https://docs.mongodb.com/manual/core/replica-set-oplog/
 - what capacity calculations have been performed, how much storage is required??